 Sunday night activities at Orientation go very late into the night and Monday morning starts early, so we do require all students, even those who live close, to spend the night in our university residence halls during Orientation.

 Will I be staying in the room that I will have during the school year?

 Only certain residence halls are used during Orientation, so rooms at orientation will not be the students' rooms for the year.

 Will I be staying with my roommate for the school year at Orientation?

-Roommates will be another first-year student who has the same mentor.
-Students will not be able to select who you room with at Orientation, but will have an opportunity to request a roommate for the school year during the Residence Life session at Orientation.
+Students will be rooming with another first-year student at Orientation who has the same mentor.
+Students will not be able to select who you room with at Orientation, but there will be a session hosted by the Office of Residence Life to address questions and concerns regarding Fall semester housing.

 Will I have time to see my parents/guardians during Orientation?